 How do xG models treat penalties?

 As all penalty kicks share the same characteristics, they are assigned a static value of 0.76 xG by the large majority of models, reflective of the historical conversion rate of penalties.
+The 2022 update of the StatsBomb xG model modifies this static value to 0.78 xG.
 Goals scored and xG generated from penalties are often removed from player and team totals when analysing performance.